DillonSteyl/SCIE1000/Week 8/graphs-introduction-2.md

 ![graph1](images/graph1.png)

-We can make this graph look a lot smoother by introducing more x-coordinates.
-The lines that Python uses to join points together will be shorter and less noticeable.
-Here's the graph we get when we use `X = arange(0, 4.1, 0.1)` instead:
+We can make this graph look a lot smoother and more accurate by using more points.
+The lines that Python uses to join the points together will be shorter and less noticeable.
+Here's the graph we get when we use `X = arange(0, 4.1, 0.1)` (spacing of 0.1) instead:

 ![graph2](images/graph2.png)